Pomax/are-we-flying/docs/index.md

 Holy crap, we did a lot!
 Also: this stuff is cool!

-We've just been writing a bunch of JS and it's flying aeroplanes in a flight simulator for us.
-Sure, you could spend an hour programming the in-game autopilot, but unless you're deep into flight sims and you want full realism "all-where every-when", that's not exactly an appealing prospect.
-And yes, getting to the point where can just hit "go" and enjoy the ride took a bit of work, but now, if we want, we never have to use an in-game autopilot again.
+We've just been writing JS bit by bit, and suddenly our code's flying aeroplanes in a flight simulator start to finish.
+Sure, we could have spent all this time learning how to program a flight director, but it's not like every plane has one, and unless you're deep into flight sims and you want full realism, programming flight directors using 1980's interfaces isn't exactly an appealing prospect.

-So you might be wondering what else we can do.
+And yes, getting to the point where can just hit "go" and enjoy the ride took a considerable amount of work, but the result is proportional to the time and effort we expended.
+We made something pretty damn impressive!

+So where do we go from here?
 Here are some thoughts:

-1. We could vastly improve auto landing by taking runway length and slope into account, not to mention terrain: not every runway has a nice clear path to it.
-Good luck landing at [Lukla](https://en.wikipedia.org/wiki/Tenzing-Hillary_Airport), for instance!
+1. We could vastly improve auto landing by taking runway length and slope into account, as well as fitting an approach to the terrain instead of simply doing a yes/no basd on where we fairly naively placed our approach points.
+Imaging auto-landing at [Tenzing-Hillary Airport](https://en.wikipedia.org/wiki/Tenzing-Hillary_Airport), for instance!
-2. We could add in a "fly inverted" button so that acrobatic planes can file on autopilot... upside down.
-This would require a different way of trimming because acrobatic/fighter planes tend to "go where you point them" nearly immediately, and running an autopilot every half second with fairly coarse trim instructions because we're relying on planes to slowly act on those trim instructions would make those type of planes flip and spin out of control rather quickly.
-3. We could make the waypoint code more like "path tracking" code, where we don't just define waypoints but give them curve control points that let use create fancy paths through canyons or over landscape features rather than just flying mostly straight lines between them.
+2. We could make the waypoint code more like "path tracking" code, where we don't just define waypoints with an implicit polygon, but where we define the actual flight path itself, so that at any point on the path there is some "ideal" heading that the plane should be flying, so that we can actually fly through curvy canyons or slalom some hills, rather than just flying mostly straight lines.
-4. We could try to replace our blocks of "code guesses" with self-tuning PID controller code so we that we only need to say what what targets we want, and the PID controller figures out what good steps sizes for that are.
+3. We could try to replace our blocks of "control code guesses" with self-tuning PID controlles so we that we only need to say what targets we want, and have the PID controllers figure out what good steps sizes for that are.
 This is one of those "conceptually, this is simple" because we can replace a whole bunch of code with a PID initialization and then a few lines of update loop, but actually making that work can be the worst time sink you never knew existed.
 The problem with PID controllers isn't setting them up, it's the full-time job of tweaking them that will make you regret your life decisions.
+4. We could make our ALOS server generate "XYZ tiles", so that we can use it as a map source for our leaflet map rather than using google's topology layer.
-5. I mean you've seen what we can do already, the sky's the limit.
+5. ...you've seen what we can do already, the sky's the limit.
 Or, you know what: no, it isn't.
 We're already flying, there are no limits.
 Get your learn on and write something amazing, and then tell the world about it.

 I hope you had fun, and maybe I'll see you in-sim.
 Send me a screenshot if you see me flying, I might just be testing more code to add to this tutorial! =D